Violence and abuse

 Are you or others at immediate risk?
 Then call the police emergency number 112.

 Violence can be physical, sexual or psychological.
 Neglect is also considered a form of violence.
+Violence can involve many different types of acts, including punching, kicking, coercing someone into performing sexual acts, or a pattern of behaviour intended to degrade or humiliate another person.

 Violence can happen in all kinds of situations where people come together: at home, at school, at work, in a taxi queue or on the street.
 Violence can occur between strangers, between acquaintances or in the workplace.